 Myanmar freelance reporter Min Min Aung was arrested on March 16, 2021, while covering a protest-related arson attack in Yangon’s Oakkan Township for the local The Voice news website.
 He is currently being held in detention awaiting trial on various criminal charges.

 According to the criminal code, Article 114 concerns abetting a crime, Article 332 involves causing harm to deter a public servant from doing their duty, and Article 436 concerns causing criminal mischief by fire or explosive device.
 All carry potential prison sentences.

-The Ministry of Information did not reply to CPJ’s emailed request sent in late November 2021 for comment on the various charges leveled against him and his treatment in detention.
+The Ministry of Information did not reply to CPJ’s emailed request sent in late 2022 for comment on the various charges leveled against him and his treatment in detention.